 However, numerous other points support the use of cannabis seeds, as well!
 Here are some of the main advantages of using cannabis seeds in your gardens:

 - Using cannabis seeds in your marijuana gardens is undoubtedly the most common and traditional way of starting things off.
 Because you will basically be growing all the way from the start, you will have the luxury of adjusting your gardens and crops each time!

 - Seeds are a great way of getting some variety in your gardens.
 By simply taking a few seeds of different strains, you can have a diverse set of buds to harvest!

-- While clones can be used to breed the same strain, it is primarily the duty of cannabis seeds to develop and come up with brand new strains.
+- While clones can be used to breed the same strain, it is primarily the duty of cannabis seeds to develop and come up with brand-new strains.
 Breeders will often opt for seeds when getting their plants to produce a new class of weed.
-Asexual reproduction, which is use in cloning, is not very helpful in this area.
+Asexual reproduction, which is used in cloning, is not very helpful in this area.

 - Lastly, cannabis seeds are very accessible.
 They aren’t all that hard to come by, especially if you live in a place that allows the use and cultivation of cannabis.
 Online marijuana seed banks and physical shops, whether licensed or in the black markets, can be accessed by anyone who knows where to look!

 Cannabis seeds are a gift from God!
 We should properly use them and make the most out of the benefits that they have to offer.
 This guide can help you gain a better understanding.
 Learn more about cannabis seeds and how the various classes differ from one another!